Our English curriculum

 Curriculum explainer

-We've recently added a curriculum explainer to our English curriculum to help you understand our thinking when we were making them with our curriculum partners.
+We've added a curriculum explainer to our English curriculum to help you understand our thinking when we were making them with our curriculum partners.

 For English this will help you understand: